-"The United States-Japan Roadmap for Realignment Implementation" (Roadmap) was set forth in May 2006.
-Subsequently, the following factors were set forth: 1) The necessity of implementing measures to realize visible mitigation of the impact on Okinawa promptly and steadily; 2) The necessity of balancing the realignment package and the strategic rebalance to the Asia-Pacific region, which was set out in the U.S. Defense Strategic Guidance released in January 2012; and 3) The reduction in the cost associated with the relocation of the U.S. Marine Corps to Guam demanded by the U.S congress.
+Subsequently, the following factors were set forth: (1) The necessity of implementing measures to realize visible mitigation of the impact on Okinawa promptly and steadily; (2) The necessity of balancing the realignment package and the strategic rebalance to the Asia-Pacific region, which was set out in the U.S. Defense Strategic Guidance released in January 2012; and (3) The reduction in the cost associated with the relocation of the U.S. Marine Corps to Guam demanded by the U.S congress.
 Full-fledged consultation on the coordination of the realignment package took place between the two countries in light of those factors.
 The achievements thereof were announced as part of the Joint Statements of the "2+2" Meeting and through other means.

-The 2006 Roadmap stated that, among the III Marine Expeditionary Force stationed in Okinawa, the main focus of the relocation to Guam would be the command elements, but at the "2+2" Meeting on April 27, 2012, the United States decided to alter the composition of the units and to deploy the Marine Air-Ground Task Force (MAGTF)-consisting of command, ground, aviation and logistics support elements-in Japan, Guam, and Hawaii, as well as in Australia as a rotational unit.
+The 2006 Roadmap stated that, among the III Marine Expeditionary Force (MEF) stationed in Okinawa, the main focus of the relocation to Guam would be the command elements, but at the "2+2" Meeting in April 2012, the United States decided to alter the composition of the units and to deploy the Marine Air-Ground Task Force (MAGTF)consisting of command, ground, aviation and logistics support elements-in Japan, Guam, and Hawaii, as well as in Australia as a rotational unit.
 In addition, the Governments of Japan and the United States decided to delink both the relocation of U.S. Marine Corps personnel from Okinawa to Guam and the resulting land returns south of Kadena Air Base from the progress on the Futenma Replacement Facility (FRF).

-Reference 23 (Joint Statement of the Security Consultative Committee [tentative translation] [April 27, 2012]) Fig. III-2-4-2 (Progress of the Realignment of Force Structure of USFJ and the SDF Described in the "United States-Japan Roadmap for Realignment Implementation"-1)
+Q See Reference 17 (Joint Statement of the Security Consultative Committee [tentative translation] (April 27, 2012))

+Fig. III-2-4-3 (Progress of the Realignment of Force Structure of USFJ and the SDF Described in the "United States-Japan Roadmap for Realignment Implementation"-1)